Skip to main content

 This article looks at some of the tools you can use to measure performance and explains the advantages each tool brings.

 In June 2021, Google started using Core Web Vitals as a search result ranking factor.
-The Core Web Vitals are a set of three user experience metrics: Largest Contentful Paint, Cumulative Layout Shift, and First Input Delay.
+The Core Web Vitals are a set of three user experience metrics: Largest Contentful Paint, Interaction to Next Paint and Cumulative Layout Shift.

 For each of these metrics, Google defined thresholds that websites have to meet in order to get SEO benefits.
 A website that doesn't pass the Core Web Vitals can drop in search rankings.